After months of review, I firmly believe that the Tempe Entertainment District is good for our City.

 Restaurants, shopping, hotels, office space and more are part of the Tempe Entertainment District.
 I believe this will be a good addition to this dynamic part of Tempe.

-Please look at all of the FACTS of the proposal, and please be sure to VOTE however you choose to vote on May 16th, 2023.
+Please look at all of the FACTS of the proposal, and please be sure to vote YES on propositions 301,302,303 on or before May 16th, 2023.

 More Details of the Proposal: